strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 }
 ```

-In this example, there is a `Restaurant` model which contains two attributes `cover`, `name` and `description`.
+In this example, there is a `Restaurant` model which contains three attributes `cover`, `name` and `description`.

 ### Where are the models defined?

 The models are defined in each `./api/**/models/` folder.
 Every JavaScript or JSON file in these folders will be loaded as a model.
 They are also available through the `strapi.models` and `strapi.api.**.models` global variables.
-Usable everywhere in the project, they contain the ORM model object that they are refer to.
-By convention, models' names should be written in lowercase.
+Usable everywhere in the project, they contain the ORM model object that they refer to.
+By convention, a model's name should be written in lowercase.

 ## How to create a model?